franciscop/server/docs/documentation/advanced/README.md

 ### Included modules

-This is the default included middleware, which can also be seen in `src/modules`:
+This is the default included middleware, which can also be seen in `plugins/parse` and `plugins/connect`:

 - [`dotenv`](https://www.npmjs.com/package/dotenv)
 - `bodyParser` : [`body-parser`](https://www.npmjs.com/package/body-parser)